Andrew-Pelham/enigma-rpg/docs/SRD_1.4.md

 ### Equipment

 Every character needs tools to help them brave the unknown.
 This is where [*Equipment*](#equipment) comes into play.
-Every character can carry the necessary items they need for survival on their person - clothes, food, and the like - but [*Equipment*](#equipment) describes the items that are iconic for them.
+Every character can carry the necessary items they need for survival on their person but [*Equipment*](#equipment) describes the items that are iconic for them.
 These are the things that your character is never seen without: a trusty whip, your grandfather's revolver, a professor's folding trowel.

 Each piece of [*Equipment*](#equipment) your character has should help tell their story.
 It can be anything, not just a tool: a moldy sandwich, a dirty washrag, and an ancient stick, etc. Select up to two pieces of [*Equipment*](#equipment) that help shape your character.
-Think of evocative descriptions - the more specific the better.

 ### Knacks

 This is your chance to say what your character is great at.
 Sometimes an character's [*Knack*](#knacks) might be in line with their [*Equipment*](#equipment) or profession, but it just as easily can be outside.

 [*Knacks*](#knacks) are meant to be specific.
 Avoid generics like "Listening" or "Shooting".
 Instead, your character might have a [*Knack*](#knacks) in "Throwing large nets", "Climbing over walls", or even "Listening to organ music".
-Select up to three [*Knacks*](#knacks) for your character, again, the more specific the better.
+Select up to three [*Knacks*](#knacks) for your character.

+### Catchphrase

+Every hero also has a recognizable way of speaking, which culminates in a catchphrase.
+Come up with a phrase or term your character might use; once per adventure you can speak your Catchphrase to automatically succeed on a [*Gamble*](#Gambles).

 ### Next Steps

 Once you’ve built out your character, generate your character's Lucky Saves by rolling 1d6.
-Then, you’re done! [*Peril*](#peril), [*Threads*](#threads), and [*Insight*](#insights) will grow and change as you progress on your adventure!
+Then, you’re done! [*Peril*](#peril), [*Threads*](#threads), and [*Blammo!
+Die*](#blammo-dice) will grow and change as you progress on your adventure!

 ## The Archetypes